IdaLitzelTU/csfep-3s-framework/README.md

-            "description": "An area of forest harvested in hectares", # A clear description statement of the variable "type": "number", # data type of the variable i.e. number, text, array of numbers (array[numbers]) "default": "None", # the default value of the variable if any else indicate None },
+            "description": "An area of forest harvested in hectares", # A clear description statement of the variable "type": "number", # data type of the variable i.e. number, text, array of numbers (array[numbers]) "default": "None", # the default value of the variable if any else indicate None "min": 0.1, # the minimum value of the variable "max": 100000000,  # the maximum value of the variable },
     ]
     ```